pyca/cryptography/docs/hazmat/primitives/aead.rst

             ``None`` if none was passed during encryption.
         :returns bytes: The original plaintext.
         :raises cryptography.exceptions.InvalidTag: If the authentication tag
-            doesn't match this exception will be raised.
+            doesn't validate this exception will be raised.
 This will occur when the ciphertext has been changed, but will also occur when the key, nonce, or associated data are wrong.